This spicy cilantro mango wild rice salad is filled with cabbage, jicama and pickled jalapeños and tossed in a bright cilantro mango dressing.

 You know you do it.

 Between the mango pieces, the mango rice vinegar and the fresh cilantro, this salad is filled with flavor while still being healthy for you.
+It’s similar to this mango quinoa spinach salad except with rice and more crunch.
+Both are excellent and guaranteed to win over any mango lover.

 Bring on summer and bring on that bikini.